0utsi/file-organizer/README.md

 To use the application, follow these steps:

-1.Open a terminal or command prompt.
+1. Open a terminal or command prompt.
-2.Navigate to the project directory.
+2. Navigate to the project directory.
-3.Run the following command:
+3. Run the following command:

 - node app.js -d <directory_path>